ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 You can use your ETIAS authorization to visit any of the 30 Schengen countries, hopping from country to country without needing additional paperwork.

-With ETIAS, you can do all of this without applying for a new visa each time.
+With an ETIAS, you can do all of this without applying for a new visa each time.

 Image courtesy of Alxeypnferov via iStock